Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

 \begin{ddd} Let $B$ be a compact presentable orbifold, possibly with boundary.
 A cycle for a differential $K$-theory class over $B$ is a pair $(\cE,\rho)$, where $\cE$ is a geometric family, and $\rho\in \Omega(LB)/\im(d)$ is a class of differential forms. \end{ddd}

-In the smooth case the notion of a geometric family has been introduced in \cite{math.DG/0201112} in order to have a short name for the data needed to define a Bismut super-connection \cite[Prop.
-10.15]{bgv}.
+{{\tt GeomFam}} In the smooth case the notion of a geometric family has been introduced in \cite[Definition 2.2.2]{math.DG/0201112} in order to have a short name for the data needed to define a Bismut super-connection \cite[Proposition 10.15]{bgv}.
 In the present paper we need the straightforward generalization of this notion to orbifolds.
-Let $B$ be an orbifold. \begin{ddd} A geometric family over $B$ consists of the following data: \begin{enumerate} \item a proper representable submersion with closed fibres $\pi\colon E\to B$, \item a vertical Riemannian metric $g^{T^v\pi}$, i.e.~a metric on the vertical bundle $T^v\pi\subset TE$, defined as $T^v\pi:=\ker(d\pi\colon TE\to \pi^*TB)$. \item a horizontal distribution $T^h\pi$, i.e.~a bundle $T^h\pi\subseteq TE$ such that $T^h\pi\oplus T^v\pi=TE$. \item a family of Dirac bundles $V\to E$, \item an orientation of $T^v\pi$. \end{enumerate} \end{ddd} Here, a family of Dirac bundles consists of\begin{enumerate} \item a hermitean vector bundle with connection $(V,\nabla^V,h^V)$ on $E$, \item a Clifford multiplication $c\colon T^v\pi\otimes V\to V$, \item on the components where $\dim(T^v\pi)$ has even dimension a $\Z/2\Z$-grading $z$. \end{enumerate} We require that the restrictions of the family of Dirac bundles to the fibres $E_b:=\pi^{-1}(b)$, $b\in B$, give Dirac bundles in the usual sense as in \cite[Def.
-3.1]{math.DG/0201112}: \begin{enumerate} \item The vertical metric induces the Riemannian structure on $E_b$, \item The Clifford multiplication turns $V_{|E_b}$ into a Clifford module (see \cite[Def.3.32]{bgv}) which is graded if $\dim(E_b)$ is even. \item The restriction of the connection $\nabla^V$ to $E_b$ is a Clifford connection (see \cite[Def.3.39]{bgv}). \end{enumerate} The condition that the projection $E\to B$ is representable in particular implies that the fibres $E_b$ are smooth manifolds.
-If $f\colon A\to B$ is an orbifold atlas, then we can form an \'etale groupoid $A\times_BA \rightrightarrows A$ which represents the stack $B$.
-The pull-back of the geometric family along $f$ is a geometric family in the non-singular setting which in addition carries an action of the groupoid.
-In the other direction, an equivariant geometric family over this groupoid determines uniquely a geometric family over the stack $B$.
+In fact, one can consider the stack $\geomfam$ which associates to a test manifold $T$ the groupoid of geometric families and isomorphisms over $T$.
+Then a geometric family over a stack $X$ is just a map $X\to \geomfam$.
+Let us spell-out this in greater detail.
+Let $B$ be an orbifold (or more general, an arbitrary stack on $\Mf$). \begin{ddd} A geometric family over $B$ consists of the following data: \begin{enumerate} \item a proper representable submersion with closed fibres $\pi\colon E\to B$, \item a vertical Riemannian metric $g^{T^v\pi}$ {as in \ref{stack22}}, \item a horizontal distribution $T^h\pi$ (see \ref{stack22}) \item a family of Dirac bundles $V\to E$, \item an orientation of $T^v\pi$. \end{enumerate} \end{ddd} Here, a family of Dirac bundles consists of\begin{enumerate} \item a hermitean vector bundle with connection $(V,\nabla^V,h^V)$ on $E$, \item a Clifford multiplication $c\colon T^v\pi\otimes V\to V$, \item on the components where $\dim(T^v\pi)$ has even dimension a $\Z/2\Z$-grading $z$. \end{enumerate} We require that the restrictions of the family of Dirac bundles to the fibres $E_b:=\pi^{-1}(b)$, $b\in B$, give Dirac bundles in the usual sense as in \cite[Definition 3.1]{math.DG/0201112}, namely: \begin{enumerate} \item The vertical metric induces the Riemannian structure on $E_b$. \item The Clifford multiplication turns $V_{|E_b}$ into a Clifford module (see \cite[Definition 3.32]{bgv}) which is graded if $\dim(E_b)$ is even. \item The restriction of the connection $\nabla^V$ to $E_b$ is a Clifford connection (see \cite[Definition 3.39]{bgv}). \end{enumerate}

+Since $\pi$ is representable and a locally trivial fibre bundle its fibres are smooth manifolds.
+All stackyness of $E$ is ``induced'' from $B$.
+In particular all fibrewise structures, but also the notions of a connection $\nabla^{V}$ and a horizontal distribution $T^{h}\pi$, are well-defined as explained in Subsection \ref{stack22}.